 We’ve become so busy trying to make it through our day-to-day lives that we’ve forgotten about us.

 I started making a list of things that I would like to do with my husband for our monthly date night.
 You can always do dinner and a movie, but there are so many great things to experience around Chattanooga.
 I know that it can get expensive to have a date night once you factor in the babysitting fees and activity costs, so I’ve included different price point options.

 January: Grab a drink and play games at The Bitter Alibi.

 We’re all usually a little broke the month after Christmas, so go have a drink and play some of the free board games at The Bitter Alibi.
 If you get hungry they have a small, but tasty menu with reasonable prices.

 February: Take a cooking class together at The Sweet and Savory Classroom.

 My husband and I have taken a couple of cooking classes before and want to try The Sweet and Savory Classroom.
-We both enjoy cooking and this is a fun way to learn new recipes and skills, and interact with other adults!
+We both enjoy cooking and this is a fun way to learn new recipes and skills.